 - Soak feet in salt water or diluted vinegar to clear up blisters

-- Some evidence shows that soaking feet in a tea tree oil solution can help
+- Some evidence shows that soaking feet in a tea tree oil solution can help.
+Tea tree oil can be purchased online.

 - Make sure feet are completely dry after washing, especially between the toes